sabre-io/sabre.io/source/event/eventemitter.md

 ### Canceling the event handler

-If a callback returns `false` the event chain is stopped immediately.
+If any callback returns `false` the event chain is stopped immediately.

 A use case is to use a listener to check if a user has permission to perform a certain action, and stop execution if they don't.